Siege of Charleston: Siege

 Cutting the city off from relief, Clinton began a siege on 1 April, 800 yards from the American fortifications located at today's Marion Square.
 Whipple, deciding the bar was indefensible, scuttled his fleet at the mouth of the Cooper River.
 Then Arbuthnot, on 8 April, brought his 14 vessels safely into the harbor, past the roaring guns of Fort Moultrie, the same day Woodford arrived with 750 Virginia Continentals.

 In order to consolidate British control of the immediate area, Clinton dispatched Banastre Tarleton and Patrick Ferguson to capture Monck's Corner on 14 April.
 On 18 April, Lt.
 Col. Lord Rawdon arrived with 2,500 men, including the 42nd Highlanders, the Hessian von Ditfurth Regiment, the Queen's Rangers, Prince of Wales American Volunteers, and the Volunteers of Ireland.
 Charleston was completely surrounded by the British.

 Governor John Rutledge escaped on 13 April.
 On 21 April, Continental leader Benjamin Lincoln requested a surrender with "honours of war", which was rejected by Clinton.
 On 23 April, Lord Cornwallis crossed the Cooper River with the Volunteers of Ireland and Carolina Tory militia, joining Lt.
 Col. James Webster's 33rd Foot and 64th Foot, blocking further escape from the left bank.
 On 25 April, civilians led by Christopher Gadsden prevented any action on Lincoln's part in withdrawing the Continental regiments.
 On 6 May, Tarleton won another engagement in the Battle of Lenud's Ferry, while the British siege works had advanced far enough towards the Charleston fortifications to drain the canal in front.

 On 7 May, Fort Moultrie surrendered without a fight.
 On May 8, Clinton called for Lincoln's unconditional surrender, but Lincoln attempted to negotiate for the honours of war.
 On May 11, Gadsden and other citizens asked Lincoln to surrender.
 On the same day, the British fired heated shot into the city, burning several homes, and Lincoln felt forced to call for a parlay to negotiate terms for surrender.
 On May 12, Lincoln formally surrendered 3,371 men to the British.

-When word reached the backcountry, the American troops holding Ninety-Six, South Carolina and Camden, South Carolina also surrendered to the British.
+When word reached the backcountry, the American troops holding Ninety-Six and Camden also surrendered to the British.